AntoineGagne/perfect-language-vim/README.rst

 Requirements
 ============

+The following are required for all the features to work correctly:

+* A working Vim or Neovim installation with the syntax highlighting feature compiled
+* The software to work with the Perfect language by Escher Technologies.
+This should normally provide an ``eschertool`` program.

 Although the syntax highlighting will work on every platforms that have Vim or Neovim compiled with the syntax highlighting feature, it is not true of the ``:make`` command which depends on the availability of the ``eschertool`` command.

-Even though the ``eschertool`` command comes with the Linux version, as I have no machines with Windows or OSX, I can't tell whether this executable comes with the installer on these OS.
+Even though the ``eschertool`` command comes with the Linux version, as I have no machines with Windows, I can't tell whether this executable comes with the installer on this OS.
 However, assuming that the command is available and in your ``PATH``, then it should work correctly when invoking the command ``:make`` from Vim or Neovim.